Share your Open Learning Story with us

 • Develop foundational skills used in the assessment and screening of concurrent disorders.

-• Develop foundational knowledge and skills to create a contextually appropriate treatment plan (e.g. consider race, age, culture, gender, ability and sexual orientation) for individuals with concurrent disorders and their families.
+• Develop foundational knowledge and skills to create a contextually appropriate treatment plan (e.g. consider race, age, culture, gender and sexual orientation) for concurrent disordered clients and their families.

-• Recognize the unique challenges of providing treatment and interventions with individuals with developmental issues and/or brain injury.
+• Recognize the unique challenges of providing treatment and interventions to clients with developmental issues and/or brain injury.

 • Demonstrate the importance of interprofessional collaboration in the provision of optimal care to those affected by concurrent disorders.